DamianMullins/damianmullins.com/pages/2018-04-20-learn-react-by-building-a-web-app-week-5/index.md

 </LoadingContext.Provider>
 ```

-Then in any components which needed to read the value, I used `ContLoadingContextext.Consumer` to provide the value like so:
+Then in any components which needed to read the value, I used `LoadingContext.Consumer` to provide the value like so:

 ```html
 <LoadingContext.Consumer>